Webster House Children’s Home

 The Annual Celebration of the Humanities has been our sole fundraising event and allows New Hampshire Humanities to stay true to our mission of providing free and low-cost public humanities programs for people of all ages and from all walks of life, in every community across the state.
 By purchasing a ticket or sponsoring the Annual Celebration, you’ll be directly supporting high-quality humanities programs and ensuring they remain accessible for all.

 Delivering diverse and accessible humanities programs to thousands of people across the Granite State each year requires generous support from individuals, foundations and other funding partners.
-There are many ways to invest in this work: through a one-time or recurring gift, customizable sponsorship opportunities, or even naming NHH as a beneficiary of life insurance or other estate plan.
+There are many ways to invest in this work: through a onetime or recurring gift, Leadership Circle, customizable sponsorship opportunities, or naming NHH as a beneficiary of life insurance or other estate plan.
 This investment in New Hampshire Humanities reaches people and communities where they need it most.

-Volunteers are invited to participate in our live and virtual public programs around the state, and spread the word by sharing photos and a message about our programs.
-We relish input from a wide range of supporters — tell us your “humanities story” or attend a program, and write a short reflection we can publish on social media or in our publications.
-Volunteers are also welcomed at select events throughout the year, and for occasional office projects.
+Volunteers are invited to participate in our live and virtual public programs around the state and spread the word by sharing photos and a message about our programs.
+We relish input from a wide range of supporters — tell us your “humanities story” or attend a program, and write a short reflection we can publish on social media, our quarterly newsletter “Engage!,” or our blog, “What’s the Big Idea?”
+Volunteers are also welcomed at select events throughout the year and for occasional office projects.

 Marcia Schmidt Blaine